UNT-RITS/Tutorials/Basic_Python/README.md

   **Cons**: doesn't have much memory you can play with.

 * **online on HPC**:
-  - from your terminal
+  - from your terminal: _tutorial needed_
-  - from browser
+  - from browser: _tutorial needed_

   **Pros**: Talon3 has many versions of python that you can use and it is very useful for when you have a complex code.